dklopstein/waste-sorting-classifier/README.md

 <br><br>

 ## Discussion
-This is where you will discuss the why, and your interpretation and your though process from beginning to end.
-This will mimic the sections you have created in your methods section as well as new sections you feel you need to create.
-You can also discuss how believable your results are at each step.
-You can discuss any short comings.
-It's ok to criticize as this shows your intellectual merit, as to how you are thinking about things scientifically and how you are able to correctly scrutinize things and find short comings.
-In science we never really find the perfect solution, especially since we know something will probably come up int he future (i.e. donkeys) and mess everything up.
-If you do it's probably a unicorn or the data and model you chose are just perfect for each other!

 ### Data Exploration and Preprocessing
 We had a large dataset of 15000 studio and real-world images divided into 30 classes.
 Many were similar (e.g. 'aerosol_cans' and 'aluminum_food_cans'), so we chose to reduce the classes to the 3 high-level categories of 'recyclable', 'landfill', and 'waste' to allow our models to capture similarities between different classes in the same high-level category and generalize to images outside of the classes in the dataset.